Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/TroubleshootingGuide.md

 ## Additional Azure Core configurations

 When calling the methods, some properties including `retry_mode`, `timeout`, `connection_verify` can be configured by passing in as keyword arguments.
-See
-[handling failures](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/Azure.Core/README.md#reporting-errors-requestfailedexception) for list of all such properties.
+For a list of all such properties, see [handling failures](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/Azure.Core/README.md#reporting-errors-requestfailedexception).